TuanYi/LombScargle/README.md

 The code is used in my recent paper: [A dynamically discovered and characterized non-accreting neutron star - M dwarf binary candidate]
 (https://www.nature.com/articles/s41550-022-01766-0)

+If your research work benefits from this toolbox, please cite the web page of this repository: https://github.com/TuanYi/LombScargle.
+Many thanks!